Funding available for continuing medical education in rural communities

 The Rural Coordination Centre of BC (RCCbc) is implementing the RCME Community program in partnership with rural physician communities and regional health authorities.
 This work is funded by the Joint Standing Committee on Rural Issues (JSC).

-- Community RCME strengthens the well-being and capacity of local health systems to address the health care service needs of the community, so it involves generalists, specialists and interprofessional learning.
+The RCME Community Program addresses the needs of local physicians and their teams for collective learning by enabling activities that strengthen the well-being and capacity of local health systems to address the health care service needs of the community.
+This frequently involves generalists, specialists and interprofessional learning.

 A team to help you

-- Help you design or describe your local community RCME model, including an annual budget;
+- help with designing or describing your local RCME Community Program model, including an annual budget;

-- Help you develop agreements with other communities if you want to include several communities;
+- help with developing agreements with other communities if you want to include several communities;

-- Build or adapt policies and processes and anything else you need to have a robust model.
+- building or adapting policies and processes and anything else you need to have a robust model.